Umayrutmaan/compiler-robust-bell-benchmark/README.md

 In the NISQ (Noisy Intermediate-Scale Quantum) era, compilation choices can significantly affect circuit performance under noise.
 Even small differences in:

 - circuit depth
 - number of CX gates
 - number of inserted SWAP operations
 - routing strategy

 can influence the final fidelity of entangled states.

-This benchmark provides a controlled environment to analyze how compiler-level decisions impact Bell-state fidelity under depolarizing, thermal relaxation, and readout noise models.
+This benchmark provides a controlled environment to analyze how compiler-level decisions impact Bell-state fidelity under depolarizing, thermal relaxation, and optional readout noise.

 ---